 At some point in your investing career, you will be wrong.
 While you don’t want to be wrong consistently, being wrong sometimes won’t harm you.
 BUT when you are wrong, accept it and make the proper corrections.
 More often than not, far more harm comes from refusing to recognize and fix an error promptly than from the mistake itself.

-As with any particular profession, it is often easy to lose sight of the big picture.
+It is often easy to lose sight of the big picture, as with any profession.
 The language of investing often helps hide it even further.
-We talk about stocks rising or falling as if of their own accord, but we must always remember that other investors cause these movements.
+We talk about stocks rising or falling as if of their own accord, but we must never forget that other investors cause these movements.

 John “Jack” Bogle

 John Bogle, commonly known as Jack Bogle, founded the Vanguard Group and was a major force behind making index investing the popular option it is today.
-And while Bogle didn’t run a fund, he undersood the needs of passive index funds and argubly added more to the pockets of individual investors than anyone else in history.
+And while Bogle didn’t run a fund, he understood the needs of passive index funds and arguably added more to the pockets of individual investors than anyone else in history.

 Investing in stocks comes with volatility and risk.
 No matter how good you are at picking stocks, the value of your investment will rise and fall.
 This quote from Bogle reminds us that these drops will happen, and to be a good investor, you must be prepared for them.

 Seth Klarman is a billionaire investor, hedge fund manager, and writer.
-Klarman runs one of the world’s largest hedge funds, Baupost Group, which manages $27 billion.
-Klarman is considered the “Oracle of Boston” and has become a billionaire thanks to following in the footsteps of Graham and Buffett.
+Klarman runs one of the world’s most significant hedge funds, Baupost Group, which manages $27 billion.
+Klarman is considered the “Oracle of Boston” and has become a billionaire thanks to following in Graham and Buffett’s footsteps.

 Those who focus only on economics often fail to succeed because they fail to account for the psychological elements in play.
 Those who focus only on the psychology of the markets also often fail to succeed because they fail to account for the equation’s economic factors.
 Successful investing requires always keeping both in mind.

-German physicist and winner of the Nobel Prize for physics, Albert Einstein, may not be known for his investing, but as one of history’s most well-known geniuses, he’s worth learning from and has an incredibly powerful investing quote attributed to him.
+German physicist and winner of the Nobel Prize for physics, Albert Einstein, may not be known for his investing.
+Still, as one of history’s most well-known geniuses, he’s worth learning from and has a compelling investing quote attributed to him.

-Compound interest is about the most powerful and valuable variable in investing that we can control – time.
-Young people often assume that investing is for a later in life, but the younger you are, the more time you have.
-The sooner you can begin investing, even if the sum is small, the better.
-Compound interest is often underappreciated - but not by Albert Einstein.
+Compound interest is the most potent and valuable variable in investing that we can control – time.
+Young people often assume that investing is for later life, but the younger you are, the more time you have.
+The sooner you can begin investing, the better, even if the sum is small.
+Compound interest is often underappreciated – but not by Albert Einstein or Indian farmers.

+There’s a lot of wisdom in the above quotes.
+Interestingly enough, all of the greatest investors share a similar market mindset.
+Something to think about.
 Do you have a favorite investing quote?
-If so, let me know in the comments below and if enough agree, I’ll create a desktop background image for it and add it to this post!
+If so, let me know in the comments below, and if enough agree, I’ll create a desktop background image for it and add it to this post!